Maximum Input Voltage CMOS Solution

 Variables Used

-Maximum Input Voltage CMOS - (Measured in Volt) - Maximum Input Voltage CMOS is defined as the maximum input voltage which can be interpreted as logic "0".
+Maximum Input Voltage CMOS - (Measured in Volt) - Maximum Input Voltage CMOS is the highest voltage level that can be applied to the input terminal of a CMOS device without causing damage to its internal components.

-Output Voltage for Max Input - (Measured in Volt) - Output Voltage for Max Input CMOS is defined as the output voltage of CMOS inverter when the Maximum input voltage which can be interpreted as logic "0".
+Output Voltage for Max Input - (Measured in Volt) - Output voltage for max input is the voltage level produced by a device or circuit at its output terminal when the maximum allowable input voltage is applied.

 Threshold Voltage of PMOS Without Body Bias - (Measured in Volt) - Threshold Voltage of PMOS Without Body Bias CMOS is defined as the threshold voltage of the PMOS when substrate terminal is at ground (0) voltage.